- Jatra of the devotees of Baba Ramdev Peer in Rajasthan

 Michaelangelo

-Depaka starts elaborating the design and realizes that his project would need an area of around four-thousand square meters.
-He conveys the need to the patron.
+Depaka begins detailing the design and realizes that his project will require an area of approximately four thousand square meters.
+He communicates this requirement to the patron.

 Maharana Kumbha granted permission to build the Jain Temple of Ranakpur